h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 ## Obfuscated attributes such as User-Password and Tunnel-Password

 Attributes which are obfuscated with MD5 no longer have the obfuscation step applied in SRADIUS.
-Instead, there are simply sent "in the clear", as with any other attribute.
+Instead, there are simply encoded as their values, as with any other attribute.
 Their encoding method MUST follow the encoding for the underlying data type, with any encryption / obfuscation step omitted.

+We note that there is often concern in RADIUS that passwords are sent "in cleartext" across the network.
+This allegation was never true for RADIUS, and is still untrue for SRADIUS.
+While passwords are encoded in packets as strings, the packets (and thus passwords) are protected by TLS.
+The same TLS which protects passwords used for web logins, e-mail reception and sending, etc.  As a result, any claims that passwords are sent "in the clear" are false.

 The User-Password attribute ([RFC2865] Section 5.2) MUST be encoded the same as any other attribute of data type 'text' ([RFC8044] Section 3.4), e.g. User-Name ([RFC2865] Section 5.1).